 All exposures require: hard hat, safety glasses or goggles, hearing protection, leather footwear.

 The arc flash boundary is the distance at which incident energy drops to 1.2 cal/cm², the threshold for a second-degree burn.
 Anyone inside that boundary requires arc-rated PPE.
 Anyone outside it doesn't need arc-rated gear, but still must stay clear of shock approach boundaries.
+Arc-rated PPE protects against thermal energy from an arc flash.
+It does not provide protection from electric shock, which requires voltage-rated gloves and tools.

 2. The Arc Flash PPE Category Method (NFPA 70E 130.7(C)(15))